ambr0sial/nova/README.md

 # Nova ☄

 Nova is a streaming platform that allows users to explore and watch a variety of movies.
-It uses The Movie Database (TMDb) API and the SuperEmbed API to fetch movie information and offers a user-friendly interface for everyone.
+It uses The Movie Database (TMDb) API and the SuperEmbed/FREmbed API to fetch movie information and offers a user-friendly interface for everyone.

 ## Getting Started ✨